petrickjerico/tp/docs/UserGuide.md

 2. Go to `start menu` -> `System` -> `Advanced` -> `Environment Variables`.
 Set `JAVA_HOME` to the path of your `JDK`, and update the system path.
 For more details, please refer to this <a href="https://javatutorial.net/set-java-home-windows-10">website</a>

 3. If none of the above work, try to search your file system for `javac.exe`.
-If there is no `javac.exe`, download `JDK` from <a href="https://www.oracle.com/java/technologies/javase-jdk11-downloads.html">Oracle Website for JDK</a> and install.
+If there is no `javac.exe`, download `JDK` from <a href="https://www.oracle.com/java/technologies/javase-jdk11-downloads.html">the Oracle Website for JDK</a> and install.

 #### Mac